- 3 days in Krakow: a krakow itinerary

-Unfortunately, I was misinformed by the google opening times which displays summer and not winter, so I only saw the garden and the exterior.
-However, I got a lot of information with the app they have, and the area is equipped with free WiFi so I could scan and download the code and listen or read the guide.
+Unfortunately, I was misinformed by the google opening times which display summer and not winter, so I only saw the garden and the exterior.
+However, I got a lot of information with the app they have, and the area is equipped with free WiFi so I could scan and download the code and listen to or read the guide.

 In particular, I was able to get detailed info on the astrological clock at the back of the building facing the garden, which made it a more enlightening trip.

 Opening times: Mon, Weds, Sat 9:30 – 18:00; Tues, Thurs, Fri: 9:30 – 16:00; Sun 10:30 – 18:00

 Admission fee: depends on which route you choose, but from 10-35 PLN.
 Check here.

 Palace on the Isle